ariga/atlas/doc/md/guides/postgres/check-constraint.md

 atlas schema apply --url "postgres://postgres:pass@localhost:5432/check_constraint?sslmode=disable" --to "file://schema.hcl"
 ```

-Atlas generates the necessary SQL statements to add the new tables we defined in our HCL file, to the database schema.
+Atlas generates the necessary SQL statements to add the new tables we defined in our HCL file to the database schema.
 Press Enter while the `Apply` option is highlighted to apply the changes:

 ```console title=Output
 -- Planned Changes: